 Over the past three decades, mathematical typesetting software based upon TEX has had an enormous impact and become an indispensable tool for document preparation in mathematics and many related fields.
-With the passage of time it has become extremely versatile, particularly in further developments like LATEX.
+With the passage of time it has become extremely versatile, particularly in further developments like IATEX.
 However, like every widely used system of software, some users will want to do things that are not covered by the information and rules in standard references.
 Here are a few custom commands that I have found useful in writing my own papers.
+Admittedly each has some disadvantages, and some TEX users surely will prefer other solutions, but I am posting these constructions just in case someone else might also find them to be useful.